British Weekly

 The British Weekly: A Journal of Social and Christian Progress was a significant publication from its founding in 1886 well into the 20th century.
 One of the most successful religious newspapers of its time, it was published by Hodder & Stoughton.
 It was "a central force in shaping and promoting the 'Nonconformist conscience'", according to the Dictionary of Nineteenth-century Journalism in Great Britain and Ireland.

 Foundation and influence

 The founder and nominal editor was William Robertson Nicoll till his death in 1923, but the de facto editor was really his assistant Jane T. Stoddart.
-Her entry in the Dictionary of National Biography was prepared by none other than the DNB's overall editor Colin Matthew, who wrote that she:
+Her entry in the Dictionary of National Biography was prepared by the DNB's overall editor Colin Matthew, who wrote that she:

 The biography of Nicoll in the 1911 Encyclopedia Britannica describes his publication as "a Nonconformist organ which obtained great influence over opinion in the free churches", i.e. those Christian denominations which are neither the established church (the Church of England) nor the Roman Catholic church.
 Nicoll intended it to be the main vehicle for "liberal nonconformist opinion" and he succeeded in as much as the circulation numbers reached 100,000.